adonmez04/3-column-preview-card-component-v1.0/README.md

 Replace `<strong>` with `<h1>` and you can adjust font-size in css.
 For further reading please visit the Heading.

-I hope this will help you .
+I hope this will help you.

 Well done and best of luck for the next challenge.